pitt-crc/keystone-api/docs/install/docker.md

   uploaded_files:
   postgres_data:
   cache_data:

 ```

-Application settings are configured using environmental variables defined in various `.env` files.
+1. The `cache` service acts as a job queue for background tasks.
+Note the mounting of cache data onto the host machine to ensure data persistence between container restarts.
+2. The `db` service defines the application database.
+User credentials are defined as environmental variables in the `db.env` file.
+Note the mounting of database data onto the host machine to ensure data persistence between container restarts.
+3. The `api` service instantiates the Keystone API application.
+It migrates the database schema, configures static file hosting, and launches the API behind a production quality web server.
+4. The `celery-worker` service executes background tasks for the API application.
+It executes using the same base image as the `api` service.
+5. The `celery-beat` service handles task scheduling for the `celery-worker` service.
+It executes using the same base image as the `api` service.

 The following example files provide preliminary settings for getting everything up and running.
+The `DJANGO_SETTINGS_MODULE="keystone_api.main.settings"` setting is required by the application.

 !!! important

-    The setting provided below are intended for demonstrative purposes only.
+    The settings provided below are intended for demonstrative purposes only.
     These values should be customized to meet the needs at hand and credentials should be changed to secure values.

 === "api.env"